EarthScienceAnalytics/react-assignment/README.md

   - This should enable the SHOW PLOT button.
   - When the SHOW PLOT button is enabled the user should be able to fetch and display the plot data for all selected wells.
   - Plot type should be `scatter`.
 - A user should be able to navigate to Histogram page and back without losing his well,log and formation selections.
+(Same selections for both pages)

 The Histogram Page Layout:
 <img src="https://github.com/georgesimos/react-assignment/blob/master/readme-assets/Histogram1.png" />